After Syria, U.S. Congress wary of Obama's Iran thaw

 Deeper cuts in Iran’s oil sales could worsen the damage Western sanctions have already done to Iran’s economy, which suffered a loss of about $26 billion in petroleum revenue in 2012, soaring inflation, and a devaluation of its currency, the rial.

-Republican Representative Ed Royce, chairman of the House Foreign Affairs Committee, a co-author of the new House sanctions bill, dismissed Rouhani’s speech as rhetoric.
+Republican Representative Ed Royce, chairman of the House Foreign Affairs Committee and a co-author of the new House sanctions bill, dismissed Rouhani’s speech as rhetoric.

 “Through crippling economic sanctions we can continue to increase the pressure on the regime, targeting its ability to pursue a nuclear weapons capability,” Royce said in a statement.